Rules and Procedures

 - Scorekeeping: Prior to teeing off, sign the scorecard you are keeping as MARKER.
 This may help eliminate any problems that may occur at the scoreboard.

-- Spikes: Only soft spikes can be used at TGF events.
+- Spikes: Only soft spikes can be used at TJGT events.

 Pace of Play: